-Active choice – Investors are free to allocate there money the way they want among ECG, but not more than 50% in E Asset class.
+Active choice – Investors are free to allocate their money the way they want among ECG, but not more than 50% in E Asset class.

-Auto choice – Here the money will be transferred in a Lifecycle fund which has a predefined portfolio composition as per the age.
+Auto choice – Here the money will be transferred to a Lifecycle fund which has a predefined portfolio composition as per the age.

 Taxation aspect is very interesting to understand and if used properly it will help in decent reduction in tax payment.

 This is covered under Section 80CCD of income tax act, which says

 Deduction in respect of contribution made by individual in the previous year to his account under a notified pension scheme, is allowed in computation of his total income –